gvanboven/SemanticRoleLabelling/README.md

 |C-ARGM-LOC     | 0.000     | 0.000    | 0.000|
 |ARGA           | 0.000     | 0.000    | 0.000|

 * We combine the features from original data and further features to train the model.
 The macro f-score (20.51) is the highest among all.
-Even though the f-score of ARG0 is not the highest among all, but the over all performance of ARG0, ARG1, ARG4 is acceptable.
+Even though the f-score of `ARG0` is not the highest among all, the overall performance of `ARG0`, `ARG1`, `ARG4` is acceptable.
+We consider this model to be our best model, but still its results are far from satisfactory to use in a downstream task.

-To conclude, the overall performance of all the models above is not satisfying as the macro recall, macro precision, macro f-score are not as high as the other classifiers which can achieve more than 50 in macro scores.
-The micro scores of the models are higher than 70 because the label'_' appears a lot in the dataset, which means the dataset is biased.
+To conclude, the overall performance of all the models above is not satisfying as the macro recall, macro precision, macro f-score are not as high as we would want from our model, as we would hope it would be able to achieve a score of at least 50 in macro scores.
+We do find micro F1 scores higher than 70, but this is due to the fact that the label `_` appears a lot in the dataset, and the scores for this label are much higher.
+So we conclude that the fact that the dataset is biased, causes that the task becomes very hard for our models to learn, with the current set of features we considered.
-**We need to look for the benchmark of the srl task using SVM to compare the performance of our models.**

 #### Discussion
 Overall, it appears that our chosen approach might not be ideal for this task.
 We decided to combine the argument extraction and classification tasks into one step.
 But as the empty label `_` is highly overrepresented in the data, and all the other labels are much more uncommon, this task might be too difficult for our model to learn.
 Potentially, a better approach would have been to extract the agruments using a rule-based approach, e.g. by taking those tokens that are direct dependents of the predicate.
 Continuing we could have trained a machine learning model on only those token that we have extracted to be arguments, to predict the argument label.
 In this case, the distribution of labels would be less skewed (as there is no `_` label in the data), which might make the classification task less difficult.